MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows.md

 ## Licensing, install options, and support

+How you install R Server will determine which support policy is in effect, location of R binaries, and availability of certain features.

-As an enterprise server, R Server on a Windows computer is licensed under the SQL Server enterprise license agreement, regardless of how you install it.
+Licensing is the same regardless of how you install the server.
+As an enterprise server, R Server on a Windows computer is licensed under the SQL Server enterprise license agreement.
 Developers can install the developer edition, which provides the same features, except it is licensed for smaller developer workloads.

-How you install R Server will determine which support policy is in effect, location of R binaries, and availability of certain features.

-Options include the following:
+Installation and support options include the following:

 * Install R Server for Windows using a standalone Windows installer.
-Support is under the [Modern Lifecycle policy](https://support.microsoft.com/en-us/help/447912).
+Servicing is under the [Modern Lifecycle policy](https://support.microsoft.com/en-us/help/447912).
 * Install [SQL Server R Services (In-database)](https://msdn.microsoft.com/library/mt604845.aspx) as part of a Database engine instance, serviced under the SQL Server support policy.
-* Install [R Server (Standalone)](https://msdn.microsoft.com/ibrary/mt674874.aspx) using the SQL Server installer, serviced under the SQL Server support policy.

 For more information about the SQL Server support, search for "SQL Server 2016" on [this page](https://support.microsoft.com/en-us/lifecycle)).
 SQL Server support policy offers servicing updates and hot fixes over a longer time frame, but newer features roll out more slowly.
+* Install [R Server (Standalone)](https://msdn.microsoft.com/ibrary/mt674874.aspx) using the SQL Server installer, also serviced under the SQL Server support policy.

 **R binaries**

-Each installer installs the R libraries in different file paths.
+Each installer places the R libraries in different file paths.
 If you use the SQL Server installer, look for R binaries under the instance name folder created during setup.
 Using the standalone Windows installer, binaries are installed under \Program Files\Microsoft R.

 **Feature availability**

-On Windows, R Server operationalization is available right now if you use the standalone Windows installer.
+On Windows, R Server [operationalization](operationalize/about.md) is available right now if you use the standalone Windows installer.
 Projected availability through a SQL Server installer is the first half of 2017.

 ## How to install R Server 9.0.1 on Windows using the standalone Windows installer

-In this release, you can use a simplified setup program for R Server for Windows.
-Using this setup, R Server for Windows is serviced under the [Modern Lifecycle policy](https://support.microsoft.com/en-us/help/447912).
+As noted, using the standalone windows installer, R Server for Windows is serviced under the [Modern Lifecycle policy](https://support.microsoft.com/en-us/help/447912) and includes [operationalization](operationalize/about.md).

-> You must use the Windows installer if you want to [operationalize your R Server](operationalize/about.md) and use the mrsdeploy package to set up remote execution, web service deployment, or use dedicated web and compute node configurations.
-Operationalization is not yet available in the SQL Server installer.

 ### Prerequisites